 In the Employment Tribunal and EAT, Caroline has acted for a number of employees in the insurance and financial services sectors claiming automatic unfair dismissal for making protected disclosures about breaches of legal and regulatory obligations.
 Caroline has also spoken about whistleblowing on television.

 Caroline provides straightforward advice, which always takes account of the commercial goals of the client.
 With extensive experience of acting for both employers and partnerships and LLP members, partners and senior executives, Caroline understands the pressures on both sides.
-She focuses on enhancing prospects of achieving the optimum outcome in a cost effective manner, while safeguarding reputation and managing financial exposure.
-She has brought complex matters to a successful conclusion following a trial and alternative dispute resolution methods (including mediation, expert determination and arbitration).
+She puts the client at the heart of each recommendation and focuses on achieving the optimum outcome in a cost effective manner, while safeguarding reputation and managing financial exposure.

 “Caroline provided me with invaluable legal advice and expertise in a long and highly contentious financial dispute.
 Caroline was unfailingly attentive and responsive.
 She is very hard working, and has an excellent understanding of complicated issues, a very thorough approach, and an undeterred, committed attitude that instilled in me confidence, even during the most difficult moments one inevitably experiences during a legal dispute.
 Caroline is not only a first class lawyer, but a truly empathic and supportive individual.
 It was a pleasure to work with her.”

 “I would like to thank you for giving me the clear impression that my case is important to you… your genuine empathy along with professionalism and competence is heart warming”